dyspr66/get-steam-tags/README.md

 3. Finally, run `go run .` This will start the program.
 As of writing, it takes an estimated 6-9 hours to run.
 You should see logs of what's been done in your terminal.

+## Note

+The columns will be structured in the following order from left to right:
+Game Title -> Date/Time Scraped -> Release Date -> Total Review Count -> Review Positivity -> Tags

 ## Resources

 -   [xPaw's Steam API Docs](https://steamapi.xpaw.me/)